8 Weak Phrases To Avoid in Writing

 Back and Forth

-Although I like to convey descriptiveness through writing, “back and forth” doesn’t help achieve my goal because it’s empty.
+Although I like to convey descriptiveness through writing, “back and forth” doesn’t help me achieve my goal because it’s an empty phrase.
 I can describe motion more vividly by writing something like, “The flag whipped around its pole, caught by the sudden breeze,” instead of saying, “The flag blew back and forth.”

 I Might Add